 Tender chicken wrapped in fiery masala and topped off with shredded fried potato.
 Sali Marghi is an age old recipe that has been a traditional one in Parsi households.
 Cook this for lunch or dinner and feast along with friends and family.

-Mutton Cutlets are one of the most common Parsi snacks and are prepared by mixing mutton with potatoes, ginger, turmeric and other aromatic spices.
+Mutton Cutlets are one of the most common Parsi snacks and are prepared by mixing mutton with potato, ginger, turmeric and other aromatic spices.
 They're then deep-fried and served with a gorgeous bowl of chutney.

 This dish is every seafood lovers dream come true.
 Medium sized fish is marinated with mild spices, lime juice, spiced coconut chutney and then steamed in glorious green banana leaves.
 There is also a healthier version of this classic recipe which used a pepper based marination with mustard oil.